-Bokeh beautifully renders realistic-looking creative focus effects.
-So what is Bokeh?
-It is the visual quality of the out-of-focus areas of an image, and it occurs in different varieties, depending on the lens.
-Exposure’s bokeh replicates the unique characteristics of many popular lenses, in addition to zoom effects and other creative looks.
+The term ‘Bokeh’ refers to the visual quality of the out-of-focus areas of an image.
+It’s a phenomenon that occurs in several different varieties depending on the lens.
+Exposure’s creative focus tools on the Bokeh panel replicate the unique characteristics of many lenses and other creative effects.

-I’ll start with Exposure open.
-The Bokeh panel is on the right dock.
-When the panel is open, notice the focus region controls that appear in the large preview image in the middle of the screen.
-When the panel is closed, these controls disappear, but any blurring effects will still be displayed.
+When the panel is open the focus region controls appear in the large preview image in the middle of the screen.
+When the panel is closed, these controls disappear, but the blurring effects will still be displayed.

-I like to preview any effects without obscuring my image with the controls, so I will close and open the panel while I’m working.
-I can also use ⌘+Zero or Ctrl+Zero on Windows to toggle the Bokeh panel.
+To preview the effect without obscuring the image with controls, close and open the panel.
+Use ⌘+0 or Ctrl+0 to toggle the Bokeh panel.

-Bokeh’s effects are controlled by focus regions.
-They specify areas to protect from the blur effect.
-You can keep your subject in focus while blurring areas around it.
-There are three different types of regions: radial, planar, and half planar.
+Control where the out of focus effects appear with focus regions.
+They specify areas to protect from the blur.
+There are three different types of regions: Radial, Planar, and Half planar.

-Before I place another region, I’m going to get rid of the radial region with the trash can button.
-Since there’s no focus region, the entire image is now blurred.
-Now let’s take a look at the planar focus regions.
-They come in two types, planar and half planar.
-Planar blurs the image in both directions from the center line, while half planar blurs the image in only one direction from the center line.
-I’ll create a planar region.
+Planar focus regions come in two varieties, planar and half planar.
+Planar blurs the image in both directions from the center line, while half planar blurs the image in only one direction.

-Again, we can move the region by dragging.
-Click and drag the solid line to change the angle of the effect.
-The dotted lines indicates where the blurring effect reaches the maximum.
+Again, move the region by dragging.
+Click and drag the solid line to change the angle.
+The dotted lines indicate where the blurring effect reaches the maximum.

-Because the planar region blurs in both directions from the center line, it’s useful for simulating a tilt shift effect to make a landscape shot look like a miniature model.
-You can also use it on close-up portraits to focus attention on the eyes.
+Because the planar region blurs in both directions from the center line, it can be used to create a tilt-shift effect.
+This can make landscapes look like miniature models.
+It also works well with close-up portraits to focus attention on the eyes.

-The amount slider controls how much to blur the image.
-At zero you won’t see any effect, so this is a good place to start making adjustments.
+Control how much blur is applied with the Amount slider.
+At zero no effect is applied.
 Zoom adds a smear to the effect like zooming the lens while the aperture is open.
 Twist alters the zoom effect to create spiral and spinning motion effects.

 Bokeh highlights are the bright out-of-focus points of light in your image.

-The creamy slider controls the look of the distinctive bokeh highlights.
+The Creamy slider controls the look of the distinctive bokeh highlights.
 When the slider is placed at an extreme positive value, it will make smooth highlights.
-Low negative values have hollow highlights.
-See the ring-shaped highlights when this value is set low?
+Low negative values have hollow highlights that resemble rings.

-Exposure’s grain panel is unaffected by the bokeh panel’s blurring.
-If your original image already has grain, Bokeh will blur it out.
-Use grain matching to introduce grain into the blurry areas of your image.
-Adjust the strength and size sliders to match the grain in the unblurred areas of your photo.
-If you’re adding grain from the grain panel, it’s best to turn that panel off while you make adjustments to the grain matching feature.
+Exposure’s grain panel isn’t affected by the Bokeh blurring.
+If your original image already has grain, blurring effects will remove it.
+Use grain matching to reintroduce grain.
+Adjust the Strength and Size sliders to match the grain in the unblurred areas of your photo.
+If you’re adding grain from the Grain panel, it’s best to turn that panel off while you make adjustments to the grain matching feature.